Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product: Preliminaries

 \begin{examples} \begin{exmpenum} \item The classes $\Iso$ of isomorphisms and $\All$ of all maps are respectively the smallest and the largest congruences (for the inclusion relation).
 They are of small generation since they are generated respectively by $\{1\xto = 1\}$ and $\{0\to 1\}$.

 \item Let us say that a logos is {\it simple} if its only congruences are $\Iso$ and $\All$.
 In the analogy with rings, such logoi behave like fields.
 The initial logos $\cS$ is simple.
-More generally, for any connected space $A=BG\in \cS$, the slice logos $\cS\slice A=\cS^G$ (i.e the logos of spaces with a $G$-action) is simple.
-Is there more simple logoi?
+More generally, for any group $G$ in $\cS$ with classifying space $BG$, the slice logos $\cS\slice {BG}$ (which is also the logos of spaces with a $G$\=/action) is simple.
+Are there more simple logoi?

 \item Let $\phi:\cE\to \cF$ be a morphism of logoi.
 Recall that such morphisms preserve isomorphisms, compositions, colimits and finite limits.
-Then, for any congruence $\cK$ in $\cF$, the class $\phi^{-1}(\cK) =\{f\in \cE\ |\ \phi(f)\in \cK\}$ is a congruence on $\cE$.
+Then for any congruence $\cK$ in $\cF$, the class $\phi^{-1}(\cK) =\{f\in \cE\ |\ \phi(f)\in \cK\}$ is a congruence on $\cE$.
 In particular, the class $\cK_\phi:= \phi^{-1}(\Iso)$ of maps inverted by $\phi$ is a congruence.
 We shall refer to $\cK_\phi$ as the {\it congruence of the morphism $\phi$}.
 The congruence $\cK_\phi$ is always of small generation \cite[Proposition 5.5.4.16]{Lurie:HTT}.

 \item Let $\phi:\cE\to \cF$ be a left-exact localization.
-Then, for any congruence $\cK$ in $\cE$ such that $\cK_\phi\subseteq \cK$, its image $\phi(\cK)$ is a congruence on $\cF$.
+Then for any congruence $\cK$ in $\cE$ such that $\cK_\phi\subseteq \cK$, its image $\phi(\cK)$ is a congruence on $\cF$.
 Moreover, we have $\cK = \phi^{-1}(\phi(\cK))$.

 \item The class $\Conn \infty$ of \oo connected maps is a congruence of small generation \cite[Proposition 6.5.2.8]{Lurie:HTT}.

 \end{exmpenum} \end{examples}

 The following theorem from \cite{Lurie:HTT} proves that congruences control all left-exact localizations.
 Contrary to the case of 1-logoi, it is not known whether all left-exact localizations of logoi are accessible.
 Therefore, a condition of small generation must be imposed.
 For $\cE$ a fixed logos, we consider the (large) poset $\Cong\cE$ of all congruences in $\cE$ (ordered by inclusion), the subposet $\Congsg\cE\subseteq \Cong\cE$ of congruences of small generation in $\cE$, and the poset $\mathsf{LexLoc_{acc}}(\cE)$ of (isomorphism classes of) accessible left-exact localizations of $\cE$.
 The map $\phi\mapsto \cK_\phi$ defines a morphism of posets $\mathsf{LexLoc_{acc}}(\cE) \to \Congsg\cE$.
 Conversely, if $\cK=\Sigma\cong$ is a congruence of small generation, then the localization $\phi_\cK:\cE\to \cE\quotient\cK$ exists and is accessible \cite[Propositions 5.5.4.15 and 6.2.1.2 together]{Lurie:HTT} and we get a function $\Congsg\cE \to \mathsf{LexLoc_{acc}}(\cE)$.